watson-developer-cloud/dotnet-standard-sdk/README.md

 Discovery v2 is only available on Cloud Pak for Data.

 ## Transaction IDs
-Every SDK call returns a response with a transaction ID in the x-global-transaction-id header.
-This transaction ID is useful for troubleshooting and accessing relevant logs from your service instance.
+Every SDK call returns a response with a transaction ID in the X-Global-Transaction-Id header.
+Together the service instance region, this ID helps support teams troubleshoot issues from relevant logs.

 ```cs
 AssistantService service = new AssistantService("{version-date}");